If you were faced with the decision to quit a bad habit or die, which would you choose?

 - Chronic fatigue syndrome is incurable.

-- Her family prefers her at home with low energy.
-This way she’s always available to them.
+- My family prefers me at home with low energy so I’m always available to them.

-- She won’t notice any improvement which will lead to her feeling discouraged and ready to give up.
+- I won’t notice any improvement.
+This will make me discouraged and ready to give up.

-- That her medical doctor won’t support her nutrition plan.
+- That my medical doctor won’t support my nutrition plan.

-You’ve got all the sections on functional goal setting complete.
-Well done.
-Now it’s time to get to work.
+Once you’ve got all the sections on functional goal-setting complete it’s time to get to work.
 You will need to give your goal attention every week.
 I find that around thirty minutes each week is plenty of time.
-Most importantly, you need grit.
-You need to stick to this for more than a week.
-You’ll likely start to notice changes around the 2-month mark.
+Most importantly, you need grit so you can stick it out.
+You’ll likely start to notice changes around the two-month mark.

 And the final part on your road to success is to be very mindful of when your motivation towards the goal starts to wane (and it will).
-When this starts to happen, re-read your hidden commitments (step 3).
+When this starts to happen, re-read your answers to Step Three.
 Identify which of your needs is at risk.
 Then, make a plan to address that need while still moving in the direction of your goal.

 When you start to notice a decrease in your motivation, move quickly to check in with your hidden commitments.
 They’re what will get in your way.
 As you progress towards your goal, you’ll be challenging your assumptions along the way.
 I encourage you to be open to being wrong.
 You just might surprise yourself!